 But How Long Will This Last?

 Increased prices to raw materials such as pulp and chemicals should continue through at least 2019, as no significant new capacity is foreseen in this timeline.
 Furthermore, new PSA suppliers will be challenged by two factors: a high barrier to entry, which includes long development/qualification times and capital requirements to repurpose mills.
-There is also an expected increased demand for PS materials (4% growth per year AWA).
+There is also expected increased demand for PS materials (4% growth per year AWA).

 While new high prices and real profits might be desirable to potential new market entrants, getting into the PS paper business isn’t something that can happen overnight.
 It takes years to develop these grades and get them qualified throughout the supply chain.